Action of 13 June 1898: Aftermath

 The Action of 13 June 1898 was the last naval engagement fought near Cienfuegos.
 Land operations to capture the town, which remained open as a supply route to Havana and was the headquarters of one of the five corps in which Cuba had been divided, were recommended by the Cuban general Máximo Gómez to General William Shafer, but that plan was never carried out.
 The action of Cienfuegos was one of the events in which the Spanish coastguards successfully battled the American auxiliary fleet or Mosquito Squadron.
 At the end of the war Diego Velázquez sailed to the French colony of Martinique and then back to Spain, but was eventually sold to Venezuela on 17 July 1899.
 Named Miranda, she served in the Venezuelan Navy for many years.
-Juan de Carranza y Reguera died from illness in Cuba in 1899.
+Juan de Carranza died from illness in Cuba in 1899.